Codex xcix

 Mille Bornes

-Arthur (AKA Edmond) Dujardin was a French publisher of driving school materials.
-After the war he tried his hand at several automotive-themed games, including The Highway (1947).
-Coup d’essai, Coup de maître, Carrefour, Hitchhiking, Stock Cars, and in 1954, 1000 Bornes.
+Arthur (AKA Edmond) Dujardin was born in Ecuador and raised in France where he became the author of, among other things, bilingual dictionaries and driving-school materials.
+After the war he tried his hand at designing several automotive-themed games, including Coup d’essai, Coup de maître, Carrefour and in 1954, 1000 Bornes.

-The first edition featured wonderful hand-lettered card designs by the French graphic designer Joseph Callennec.2 Shown here is a selection from the original 106 card deck:3
+The first edition featured a wonderful hand-lettered card design.
+Shown here is a selection from the original 106 card deck: 2

 1954 cards, click for more